ibm-cloud-docs/power-iaas/cost-estimator.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Getting started with the cost estimator
+# Getting started with the cost estimator tool
 {: cost-estimator}

-Use the cost estimator in the {{site.data.keyword.powerSysFull}} home page in IBM Cloud® to estimate the cost of resources before deploying them.
-Using the cost estimator, you can customize and decide what you need that fit your business needs.
+Use the cost estimator tool in the home page of {{site.data.keyword.powerSysFull}} in IBM Cloud® to estimate the cost of resources before you deploy them.
+With the cost estimator tool, you can customize and determine the requirements that align with your business needs.

 You do not need to be logged in to create an estimate.

-Select a data center that suits your needs and use the cost estimator for:
+Select a data center that suits your needs and use the cost estimator tool for:
 1. Creating an estimate of resources
 2. Updating an existing estimate
 3. Saving and sharing your estimate